KareemMagdy55/back-to-basics/Database/SQL.md

 > SQL commands is case-insensitive , This means `Alter`, `ALTER`, and `AltEr` are the same.
 ---
 ### DQL - Data Query Language
-used for performing queries on the data within schema objects.
+Used for performing queries on the data within schema objects.
 - `Select`, `From` : Used to retrieve data from database

   ```sql